AnnaVekhina/dotnet-eud/interface-elements-for-web/articles/report-designer/create-popular-reports/create-a-vertical-report.md

 ---
 # Create a Vertical Report

+This tutorial describes how to use vertical bands to create a **Profit and Loss** report.
+You can perform similar steps to create various vertical reports depending on your requirements.

 ## Create a Report

 1. [Create a new report](../add-new-reports.md) or [open an existing one](../open-reports.md).